torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

-As A has "cpu" and "memory" enabled, A will control the distribution of CPU cycles and memory to its children, in this case, B.  As B has "memory" enabled but not "CPU", C and D will compete freely on CPU cycles but their division of memory available to B will be controlled.
+As A has "cpu" and "memory" enabled, A will control the distribution of CPU cycles and memory to its children, in this case, B.  As B has "memory" enabled but yest "CPU", C and D will compete freely on CPU cycles but their division of memory available to B will be controlled.

 As a controller regulates the distribution of the target resource to